jcrosenberger/jcrosenberger/README.md

-### Hi there 👋

-Howdy!
+## Howdy!
 I'm a social scientist who is working on adding to his data science skillset with CodeUp's data science program

 - 💬 Ask me about  economics, sociology, or religion if you want a long-winded response regarding how we are doing it all wrong!

-# Hello_World
-GitHub Initial Codeup Exercise